 Noted for her “effortlessly produced, rich voice,” American Soprano Jill Gardner is swiftly establishing herself among today’s leading operatic heroines.

 Equally at home in the operetta and musical theater traditions, Ms. Gardner gave the first inaugural opera house performances of the role of Margaret Johnson in Adam Guettel’s Light in the Piazza with Piedmont Opera and enjoyed success in Lehar’s The Merry Widow (Syracuse Opera) as well as Sondheim’s A Little Night Music (Hawai‘i Opera Theater).
-She has also appeared on the concert stage with such ensembles as the Washington Chorus, the Charlotte Symphony Orchestra, the Portland Symphony Orchestra, the Winston-Salem Symphony, the Wichita Symphony and the Syracuse Symphony as well as the Binghamton Philharmonic.
+On the concert stage, she has performed with such ensembles as the Washington Chorus in a Puccini Concert; the Charlotte Symphony Orchestra in a Verdi/Mascagni/Wagner Concert; the role of Madame Lidoine in Poulenc’s operatic tragedy Dialogues des Carmélites with the Portland Symphony Orchestra and the Winston-Salem Symphony; Gala Concerts for Opera Carolina, Greensboro Opera and Anchorage Opera; Verdi’s Requiem in Dallas; Beethoven’s Mass in C Major with the Wichita Symphony; Beethoven’s Symphony No. 9 and Vaughan Williams’ Serenade to Music with the Syracuse Symphony as well as the Brahms Requiem and Holiday Pops Concerts with the Binghamton Philharmonic.